Appendix: General information

 Supervisors are responsible to arrange for keys and cardkeys needed by staff employees.
 Faculty can receive this assistance at the academic dean's office.
 Upon leaving university employment, employees must return their keys and cardkeys to their immediate supervisor or to the academic dean's office as applicable.

 All newly hired Bluffton employees will receive an e-mail account on the university's computer network.
 To establish an e-mail account, contact the help desk coordinator, extension 3600.
-Please refer to the Computer, Electronic Mail, and Voice Mail Policy in regards to e-mail usage.

 Long distance telephone accounts